TRENT-OS/test_logserver/README.md

 * Different log level filters on the server-side.
 * Filters are disabled.
 * Every client has its unique ID.
-* Log server can log as well.
+* LogServer can log as well.
 * Log entry can be formatted in the custom way.